nevrome/bleiglas/README.md

 by 150 kilometres to each (spatial) direction to cover the area of Cameroon.

-The output of voro++ is highly customizable, but structurally complex.
+The output of voro++ is highly customizable, and structurally complex.
-With `-v` it first of all prints some config info on the command
+Voro++, with the `-v` flag prints some config info on the command line, which is also the output of `bleiglas::tesselate`:
-    line.

     Container geometry        : [937143:1.90688e+06] [63124.2:1.50658e+06] [1.01e+06:2.99e+06]
     Computational grid size   : 3 by 5 by 6 (estimated from file)